Scooterpaws

 Gradual exploration

-Keep them indoors initially
+Keep your cat indoors initially

 Outdoor exploration